 These holiday homes are perched on a site overlooking Dingle Bay and Harbour and some of the houses offer wonderful seaviews.
 Each house has a large private partially enclosed back garden with garden furniture positioned to gain maximum enjoyment from the long summer's evenings.

-A cot cannot be provided at Ard Na Mara 10 please ensure you bring along your own cot and cot linen if required.
+A cot or highchair cannot be provided at Ard Na Mara 10 so please ensure you bring along your own cot, cot linen and highchair if required.

 Dingle offers a host of activities and attractions for the Visitor including: